mtngrown/mtngrown.github.io/source/2014/12/25/battling-for-hue.html.markdown

   in play, and I'm sure that there were several Allied units knocked out because of using NVA 2-4 spotting.
 * Not bringing in naval gunfire on Turn 12.
+* Torwards the end game, the VC could have made more blocking moves to slow down ARVN retaking the 1st Div HQ.
+It wouldn't have changed the outcome much, maybe swung it 10-15 points in favor of communists, which would not have been enough.
+* Not surrounding Palace of Peace with loads of units.
+The odds decrease with units firing from outside the walls, but the problem with getting inside the walls is losing units to first fire on ZOC entry, which is what happened on Feb.
+15 turn.
+* Put a HAC unit in the Palace of Peace proper, and sell that thing dearly.
+  This could have increased NVA/VC score by a few points.

 ### Handicapping